AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

 **Show menu**

+>[!NOTE]
+>
+> In Editor 2.0, the **Show menu** is no longer available in the Menu dropdown.
+To access the various options available under Show menu, navigate to [Editor Settings](./config-editor-settings.md).
+The Show menu continues to be available in the Menu dropdown in the Classic Editor.

-The Show menu comprises of the following features:
+The Show menu in the Classic Editor comprises of the following features:

 - **Track changes:** You can keep a track of all updates made on a document by enabling the Track changes mode.
 After enabling the track changes, all insertions and deletions are captured in the document.
 All deleted content is highlighted using Strikethrough and all insertions are highlighted in green color text.
 In addition, you also get the change bars at the edge of the topic page.
 Again, a red bar is shown for deleted content and a green bar is shown for added content.
 In case there is an addition and deletion on the same line, then both green and red bars are shown.
 The following screenshot highlights the deleted and inserted content along with the change bars: